Alexcab24/Cero-Mata-Cero-Online/README.md

 # Cero-Mata-Cero-Online

-Project description: An online implementation of Tic Tac Toe (Zero Kill Zero), allowing multiple players to play against each other.
+Project description: An online implementation of Tic Tac Toe (Cero Mata Cero), allowing multiple players to play against each other.
 Developed using React, Vite, Firebase as the backend, and various complementary libraries.

 ---